Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

       * 2nd - `src/ index.js`       -- index.js imports React, and render the `App component` on the div#root html element.
       * 3rd - `src/App.js`          -- App is the very first react component render on the web page when we run the React app.

-* Q2.
+* #### Q2.
 Difference types of componens in react?
   * Answer
     * 1st - `Functional` Component.
     * 2nd - `Class` Component.

-* Q3.
+* #### Q3.
 Difference between Named export and Default Export?
   * Answer
     * `Default export` are the one that can be import using alias, i.e, any other name.
     * `Named export` are the one that should be import using their exact name.

-* Q4.
+* #### Q4.
 Why do we need `key` prop?
   * Answer
     * The `key` prop helps react distinquish each item from the lists in order to identify which item in the list has changed, added, or removed and plays a crucial role in handling UI updates efficiently.
     * Since react maintain a virtual tree to identify the changes in the UI and updates only the parts being changed, added, or removed.

+* #### Q5.
+When to use index as a key while rendering list items in react?
+  * Answer
+    * As array index as a key is vulnerable to cause some bug as the code progress due to how react render components by comparing react-dom and the main-dom.
+You can though use index as key provided some certain conditions are met:
+      * 1. The items in your list do not have a unique id.
+      * 2. The list is a static list and will not change.
+      * 3. The list will never be sorted or filtered.
+    * ***Tip: If needed, you can use npm-package to create a unix index***